londonb/js-Ember-marketplace/agile.md

 * As an admin or seller, I would like to see the date a customer left a piece of feedback or rating.
 (Use Moment.js)

 * As a user, I would like to leave a rating on an item.

+* As a user, I would like to sort ratings/comments from highest-to-lowest, or vis versa.

 PENDING